Opel Vectra: Vectra A (1988–1995)

-The 1.4 litre engine was not available in all markets, and even then, it was generally only available in basic trims (Base/L in United Kingdom, LS/GL in Europe).
-In markets as Italy, where smaller engines were favored by the taxation system, a 1.4 GLS was also offered.
-With the introduction of Euro I emissions regulations, the 1.4 was replaced by a 1.6 L with the same output for most markets.
+The 1.4-litre engine was not available in all markets, and even then, it was generally only available in basic trims (Base/L in United Kingdom, LS/GL in Europe).
+In markets as Italy, where smaller engines were favored by the taxation system, a better equipped 1.4 GLS was also offered.
+With the introduction of Euro I emissions regulations, the carburetted 1.4 L engine was replaced by a fuel injected 1.6 L engine with the same output - albeit at lower revs, and greater torque - for most markets.